-Google workspace is a software that basically allows all different google apps, such as Gmail, Google drive, docs, meet, etc. all in one system as well as providing additional software that is very useful for businesses.
+Google workspace is a software that allows all different google apps, such as Gmail, Google Drive, Docs, meet, etc., all in one system.
+It provides additional software that is very useful for businesses.
 It is made for helping businesses get tasks done quicker and more efficiently by increasing convenience, communication, and organization for employees.

 Here is an introduction page if you are still unsure of what it is

 - To get started, you sign up for Google Workspace.
 This is a subscription service that you must make regular payments for.
 Go to this web address:

 and find the plan that works for you.
 Or start a free trial.

 - Now to get set up, different steps depend on the size of your business; in this blog, I will be going over how to set up for one person since the steps here are the easiest to comprehend and can serve as an excellent introduction into the basics of Google Workspace.
 Also, including the steps for every business size would be too long.

 - However, if you’d rather have the official Google Workspace instructions for getting set up with a more significant sized business or even for a one-person business, you can follow this link:

 - Before anything else, you must set up your admin console.
 This is where you manage all the goings-on of your google accounts, so it’s essential to know this is accessible.
 Go to this web address:

 - Once there, click “add account” and sign in.